-Compared to low or high density polyethylene, it has a lower impact strength but superior working temperature and tensile strength.
-It has excellent chemical resistance in corrosive environments where there are organic solvents, degreasing agents, or electrolytic attack, but poor resistance to aromatic, aliphatic and chlorinated solvents.
-It’s lightweight, non-staining, and exhibits a low moisture absorption rate.
+Compared to low or high density polyethylene, polypropylene has a lower impact strength, superior working temperature, and greater tensile strength.
+Polypropylene has excellent chemical resistance in corrosive environments where there are organic solvents, degreasing agents, or electrolytic attack, but poor resistance to aromatic, aliphatic and chlorinated solvents.
+It is lightweight, non-staining, and exhibits a low moisture absorption rate.

 It’s ideal for the transfer of hot liquids and gases, and in vacuum system atmospheres with high heat and pressure.

-Polypropylene for machining is available in 2 basic types: Homopolymer or Copolymer.
+When handling polypropylene machining, you’ll find two different types are available for use: Homopolymer or Copolymer.
 Although similar, each exhibits distinct differences in both appearance and performance.

 Homopolymer Polypropylene is the PP most commonly used.
 It has a high strength to weight ratio and is stiffer and stronger than Copolymer.
 It exhibits good chemical resistance and weldability, which allows this material to be used in many corrosion-resistant structures.